 Yellow and red make orange when they are mixed together.
-However, mixing red and yellow to make orange is just a starting point!
+However, mixing red and yellow is just a starting point.

 How to make orange color with different yellows